5 roadblocks on the Scaling-Up journey (and how to smash through them)

 Sometimes, new staff bring bureaucracy with them.
 It’s often the result of hiring senior people from large corporates who have big company habits.
 Presented with a challenge, they’ll try to introduce a whole new set of rules and structure.
 Beware!
 This can kill productivity in A Players.
 All they need to do well at their jobs is freedom and a framework of organisational expectations.
 They most certainly do not need bureaucracy around expenses, holidays, salaries or, horror of horrors, annual appraisals!

 Try to avoid the trap of thinking that a functional, departmental structure is necessary.
 I’m a big fan of small, multi-functional teams and this is the structure I have always implemented.
 It’s a methodology borrowed from agile software development and works so well.
-It’s why I refer to the method I coach as ‘agile scale up’.
+It’s why I refer to the method I coach as scale-up agile.
 You take a multifunctional team and map it to a specific cohort of customers.
-The Scaling Up tool FACE can be really helpful here.
+The Scaling-Up tool FACE can be really helpful here.
 Also, the 3HAG process flow map which I wrote about in last week’s blog.
 These tools give a good overview of how you generate money, mapping out quote to cash and identifying who’s responsible at each point of the customer’s journey.

 It’s fine to have some shared support services but try and put as much as possible in the team.
 By focusing teams on a small number of customers, you’ll have much higher levels of engagement.
 Their work will feel more purposeful and fulfilling.
 There’s way more chance of that team delivering great service than if they were split into functions.